armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

 ---
-title: v2.21.0-rc.8 Armory Release (OSS Spinnaker v1.21.2)
+title: v2.21.0 Armory Release (OSS Spinnaker v1.21.2)
 toc_hide: true
 ---

 ## 2020/07/10 Release Notes

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

 ## Required Halyard version

+Armory Spinnaker 2.20.5 requires one of the following:
+* Armory Halyard 1.9.4 or later.
-Armory Spinnaker 2.21.0-rc.8 requires Armory Halyard <PUT IN A VERSION NUMBER> or later.
+* Armory Spinnaker Operator 1.0.2 or later.

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions. -->